kiwihodl/Seed-E/README.md

 2.  **Filter & Sort:** The client is shown a **randomized** list of providers.
 They can filter the list and also apply a sort order:
     - **Filters:** Key Policy Type, Cost (Backup, Signature, or Subscripton - Monthly / Annualy), Provider Since (registration date).
     - **Sort Options:** Default (Random), Fewest Penalties, Longest Time Delay.
-3.  **Pay:** The client selects a provider and is presented with a Lightning invoice.
+3.  **Pay:** The client selects a provider and is presented with a Lightning payment using the provider's Lightning address.
 They pay the initial backup fee.
 This grants them access for a set period (e.g., 30 days or forever but with a higher signing fee and / or intial fee).
 4.  **Receive:** Upon successful payment, the provider's verified `xpub` is immediately delivered to the clients dashboard for inclusion in their multisig configuration.
 5.  **Subscribe (Optional):** If the provider requires a monthly fee, the client can authorize a recurring payment via Nostr Wallet Connect (NIP-47) to maintain access.
 6.  **Request Signature:** When a signature is needed, the client authenticates and submits their PSBT without signing it first.
 The platform records the submission time and calculates the `unlocksAt` date based on the provider's specified delay forementioned in the purchase details.